SamuelNaiwo/DevOps_With_AWS/README2.md

 ### What is the Role of a DevOps Engineer?

-- CI/CD pipelines
 - Automation
-- Infrastructure as Code
 - Testing
+- Monitor
-- Monitoring
+- Collaboration and communication

 ### What is Cloud Computing and AWS